mellkior/django-sockpuppet/docs/setup-django.md

 You may already have a working build system in javascript for your Django project.
 If you don't we've got you covered.

-There isn't a particularly strong convention on javascript should be handled in Django, so below is a proposal on how you could organize your build setup.
+There isn't a particularly strong convention on how javascript should be handled in Django, so below is a proposal on how you could organize your build setup.

 So let's first install all the dependencies we need for the most minimal Webpack configuration to work.